qaware/qaware-blog-source/content/posts/iac-in-2024.md

 ## Cloud Development Kit for Terraform (CDKTF)

-If moving to an entirely different IaC tool (with its own ecosystem and peculiarities) is too scary, but the benefits of general-purpose languages are too tempting to ignore, the Cloud Development Kit for Terraform (CDKTF) might be worth a shot.
+Moving to an entirely different IaC tool (with its own ecosystem and peculiarities) can be quite a large step.
+If the benefits of general-purpose languages are too tempting to ignore, but Pulumi is too heavy, then the Cloud Development Kit for Terraform (CDKTF) might be worth checking out.

 CDKTF is built on top of Terraform.
-While it technically allows you to define infrastructure using a general-purpose language, the code always compiles down to
+While it technically allows you to define infrastructure using a general-purpose language, the code always compiles down to Terraform-compatible JSONs files.

-**AI_GENERATED** a Terraform configuration.
-This means that you can use the same language to define infrastructure as you use to define applications, but you still get the benefits of Terraform's ecosystem and the ability to use Terraform providers.**AI_GENERATED**

-Vendor-specific flavors of CDKTF also exist in the form of the AWS Cloud Development Kit and the  are
+Of the big three clouds, only AWS offers a vendor-specific flavors of the CDKTF in the form of the AWS Cloud Development Kit, which transpiles code into CloudFormation files.

-- Serverless Framework (?!!!)
--

 ## Crossplane

+Just like other IaC solutions, Crossplane allows a platform team to define their own abstraction layers around sets of infrastructure resources, and to then have developers interact with those abstraction layers.
+However, Crossplane uses Kubernetes as its backend.

+Crossplane works by having developers create and modify instances of Crossplane resource definitions (defined by platform teams) in a given Kubernetes cluster, which the Crossplane controller then synchronizes with the outside world.
+This does require you to have a good relationship with YAML.

+Two opinionated pairings of Crossplane as a backend and Backstage as a frontend are [CNOE](https://cnoe.io/docs/reference-implementation) and the [BACK Stack](https://github.com/back-stack).

-## Vendor-Specific Compromises
+## Vendor-Specific K8s-based Control Plane

-There are also other alternatives, specific to each cloud provider.
+As with Pulumi and the CDKTF, vendor-specific flavors of Kubernetes-based infrastructure controllers also exist.
+These are Google's Config Controller, the AWS Controllers for Kubernetes (ACK), and Microsoft's Azure Service Operator.

+Crossplane distances itself from these competitors with its support for the compositions of resources, rather than having lone resources that are only a shallow representation of underlying Azure/AWS/Google cloud resources.

 TODO: Find out more about how CDKTF works (it's not as dumb as HCL, apparently?), add some diagrams to show the differences between the few.
 Describe Crossplane, consider adding "Serverless Framework" as another alternative...

 TODO: minimize links to avoid losing audience to distractions
 TODO: design / create diagrams to roughly explain how Pulumi, Crossplane and TF each work?
 Consider linking to outside Repositories that define things well?